-Drywall and Ceiling Tile Installers Career Video
+Drywall and Ceiling Tile Installers and Tapers Career Video

 Description: Apply plasterboard or other wallboard to ceilings or interior walls of buildings.
 Apply or mount acoustical tiles or blocks, strips, or sheets of shock-absorbing materials to ceilings and walls of buildings to reduce or reflect sound.
 Materials may be of decorative quality.
 Includes lathers who fasten wooden, metal, or rockboard lath to walls, ceilings or partitions of buildings to provide support base for plaster, fire-proofing, or acoustical material.